Trafficking in human beings

 - Trafficking for sexual exploitation;

-- Trafficking of organs.
+- Trafficking for the harvesting of tissue, cells and organs.

 Closely connected is the issue of people smuggling in which smugglers procure, for financial or material gain, the illegal entry of an individual into a country of which he is neither a citizen nor a permanent resident.
 Generally speaking, once payment is completed, the relationship between the migrant and the smuggler is terminated.